syncthing/docs/includes/cli-commands.rst

-The available sub-commands are grouped into several nested hierarchies and dynamically generated from the running Syncthing instance.
+The available subcommands are grouped into several nested hierarchies and some parts dynamically generated from the running Syncthing instance.
 On every level, the ``--help`` option lists the available properties, actions and commands for the user to discover interactively.
 The top-level groups are:

 config
     Access the live configuration in a running instance over the REST API to